 Also, refer to your building-specific Emergency Action Plan and Emergency Evacuation Route maps to see the evacuation routes and designated Evacuation Assembly Area where building occupants should go immediately after leaving the building after an evacuation due to fire or another emergency.
 Evacuation maps are posted by the main elevator lobby of each floor in all buildings and in the main lobby of buildings that do not have an elevator.
 In addition, please review the building evacuation guidelines below:

 - Identify the two nearest exits for your area, which are shown on the Emergency Evacuation Route maps.
 It’s important to know two exit paths should smoke, fire or other hazards block one.

 - Identify the location of the nearest fire alarm pull station if they exist in your building.
 This is the best way to alert others about a fire.

-- Follow instructions of emergency services personnel, including UIC Police, Chicago Fire Department, EHSO or other responding agencies.
+- Follow instructions by emergency services personnel, including UIC Police, the Chicago Fire Department, EHSO or other responding agencies.